Queen Camilla: Early life and education

 When she was five, Shand was sent to Dumbrells, a co-educational school in Ditchling village.
-She left Dumbrells at the age of 10 to attend Queen's Gate School in Queen's Gate, South Kensington.
+From the age of 10, she attended Queen's Gate School near her London home.
 Her classmates at Queen's Gate knew her as "Milla"; her fellow pupils included the singer Twinkle (Lynn Ripley), who described her as a girl of "inner strength" exuding "magnetism and confidence".
 One of the teachers at the school, the writer Penelope Fitzgerald, who taught French, remembered Shand as "bright and lively".
 Shand left Queen's Gate with one O-level in 1964; her parents did not make her stay long enough for A-levels.
-Aged 16, she travelled to attend the Mon Fertile finishing school in Tolochenaz, Switzerland.
-After completing her course in Switzerland, she made her own decision and travelled to France to study French and French literature at the University of London Institute in Paris for six months.
+Aged 16, she attended the Mont Fertile finishing school in Tolochenaz, Switzerland.
+After completing her course there, she studied French and French literature at the British Institute in Paris for six months.

 On 25 March 1965, Shand was a debutante in London, one of 311 that year.
 After moving from home, she shared a small flat in Kensington with her friend Jane Wyndham, niece of decorator Nancy Lancaster.
-She later moved into a larger flat in Belgravia, which she shared with her landlady Lady Moyra Campbell, the daughter of the Duke of Abercorn, and later with Virginia Carington, daughter of the politician Peter Carington, 6th Baron Carrington.
-Virginia was married to Shand's uncle Henry Cubitt from 1973 until 1979 (and in 2005 became a special aide to Camilla and Prince Charles).
-Shand worked as a secretary for a variety of firms in the West End, and was later employed as a receptionist by the decorating firm Sibyl Colefax & John Fowler in Mayfair.
-She was reportedly fired from the job after "she came in late having been to a dance".
-She became a passionate horse-rider, and frequently attended equestrian activities.
+She later moved into a larger flat in Belgravia, which she shared with her landlady Lady Moyra Campbell, the daughter of the 4th Duke of Abercorn, and later with Virginia Carington, daughter of the 6th Baron Carrington.
+Virginia was married to Shand's uncle Lord Ashcombe from 1973 until 1979, and in 2005 became a special aide to Camilla and Charles.
+Shand worked as a secretary for a variety of firms in the West End, and as a receptionist for the decorating firm Sibyl Colefax & John Fowler in Mayfair.
+She was reportedly fired from the job after "she came in late, having been to a dance".

+Shand continued to ride, and frequently attended equestrian activities.
 She also had a passion for painting, which eventually led to her private tutoring with an artist, although most of her work "ended up in the bin".
 Other interests were fishing, horticulture and gardening.